Words and terms used in the world of From The Waters.

 A martial art used by hand to hand combat specialists.
 Invented in Aelin by Durante.
 The name is a Striker term meaning "simple hand".

-Serious medical condition.
+A very serious medical condition.
 Terminal.

 A herb that is good for recovering from blood loss.